Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

   plotTheme()
 ```

 The plots below illustrate a correlation between tree canopy loss and HOLC ratings.
-Fishnet cells in highly rated areas experienced less percentage loss between 2008 and 2018, and they had more tree canopy to begin with.
+Fishnet cells in highly-rated areas experienced less percentage loss between 2008 and 2018, and they had more tree canopy to begin with.

 ```r
 library(grid)